With Slack, Gozney Heats Up Productivity and Connection

 Speed means everything for a growing company.
 Just ask Rox Cooper-Costello, Gozney’s senior director of social media.

 Baker, who needs to approve content from multiple teams without becoming a bottleneck, agrees.
-‘By having Slack, we can organise things intuitively,’ he says.
-‘That makes it faster for me to find content, approve it, and get out of their way.’
+“By having Slack, we can organize things intuitively,” he says.
+“That makes it faster for me to find content, approve it, and get out of their way.”

 Feller finds value in working at the speed of Slack, too.
 Being able to intuitively search through her team’s archival knowledge in Slack, she says, helped expedite her onboarding process on her first day of work.

-‘Search is one of my favourite Slack features,’ she says.
-‘If someone’s already had a conversation about a specific Gozney product in Slack, I can pull up that very conversation and find out when the product will be back in stock, all from typing in just one word.’
+“Search is one of my favorite Slack features,” she says.
+“If someone’s already had a conversation about a specific Gozney product in Slack, I can pull up that very conversation and find out when the product will be back in stock, all from typing in just one word.”

 Slack’s search feature also helps Feller troubleshoot and quickly resolve customer issues.
 And now, with enterprise search, teams can instantly find information across all Slack channels and integrated third-party apps in one central hub.